L

 Fleming, singing O’Keeffe’s words, was not acting as O’Keeffe (Fleming’s cobalt blue off-shoulder gown matched the color of some of the painting, but was nothing like what O’Keeffe generally wore, in her artistic practicality) but demonstrating her longing, joy, frustration, loneliness, sense of humor and stoic individuality.
 O’Keeffe’s pride radiated in the steady gaze in photographs.

-Gilfrey, singing the fairly older Stieglitz, was overall assertive and declamatory, but brought an air of reminiscent regret as he reflected on their relationship.
+Gilfry, singing the fairly older Stieglitz, was overall assertive and declamatory, but brought an air of reminiscent regret as he reflected on their relationship.

-The piece included dozens of surprising and enlightened orchestral moments, from the soft stirring of the strings under an oboe solo, to pulsing brass, a beautiful choral in the horns; everything from a lovely piano melody set against O’Keeffe’s diaphanous charcoal drawings of clouds to a screechy, scratchy violin solo (played with determination by concertmaster Jun Iwasaki), offset by O’Keeffe’s revelation to Stieglitz of her amateur endeavors with music, a little break of humor in an otherwise serious piece.
+The piece included dozens of surprising and enlightened orchestral moments, from the soft stirring of the strings under an oboe solo, to pulsing brass, a beautiful chorale in the horns; everything from a lovely piano melody set against O’Keeffe’s diaphanous charcoal drawings of clouds to a screechy, scratchy violin solo (played with determination by concertmaster Jun Iwasaki), offset by O’Keeffe’s revelation to Stieglitz of her amateur endeavors with music, a little break of humor in an otherwise serious piece.

 It was a wonderfully rendered piece, an exquisite portrait of an American artist.

 The second portion of the program was devoted to selections from the American songbook.
-Both Fleming and Gilfrey have extensive experience with Broadway, and they put together a pleasing little arc of personal favorites from that genre.
+Both Fleming and Gilfry have extensive experience with Broadway, and they put together a pleasing little arc of personal favorites from that genre.

 The first few tunes were a little marred by a weird chirping sound, but the band played on, as it were, and eventually that distraction, wherever it had come from, ceased.